nicolealdurien/flask_packing_list/README.md

   (Hidden delete button to completely delete an item from the DB - it's to the right of the visible buttons.)

 - **Updates Added:**<br/>
-  2023-05-11: Redeploy under new PythonAnywhere account, name change, corresponding README updates
+  2023-05-11: Redeployed under new PythonAnywhere account, name change, corresponding README updates.
+Added alphabetical item sort.

-  2023-07-05: Ability to separate items from tasks when adding to the list; UI and README updated accordingly.
+  2023-07-05: Added ability to separate items from tasks when adding to the list; UI and README updated accordingly.

 - **Languages/Tools Used:**<br/>
   Flask (Python, Jinja2, SQLite), SemanticUI, HTML/CSS, PythonAnywhere